aCGH for CNV analysis

 analytical genomic services laboratory.

-- Contact us to discuss your project requirements
+Contact us today to discuss your project requirements.

 - Curtis, C. et al (2009) The pitfalls of platform comparison: DNA copy number array technologies assessed.
 BMC Genomics10, 588